algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 2. How close your final product is from the input formula
 3. Comments and idiomatic style
 4. Minimum number of steps to get to the result
-5. Speed of the code
+5. Complexity and Speed of the code

 ___